packjpg/packJPG/readme.md

 "-t?" and "-s?" control specific compression settings.
 By manipulating these parameters, you might achieve higher compression.
 By default, these values are set automatically.
 The default for segmentation ("-s?") is 10.
 The default for the noise threshold ("-t?") is dependant on the size of the input file.
 Higher sizes mean higher t - theres more data for the statistical model to learn in bigger files, so less has to be considered noise.

-##Known Limitations

-packJPG is designed specifically to compress JPEG files, so it doesn't compress other file types.

-### Drag and Drop
+### Drag and Drop (Windows)

-If you try to drag and drop to many files at once, there might be a windowed error message about missing privileges.
-In that case you can try it again with less files or consider using the command prompt. packJPG has been tested to work perfectly with thousands of files from the command line.
-This issue also happens with drag and drop in other applications, so it might not be a limitation of packJPG but a limitation of Windows.
+If you try to drag and drop too many files, there might be a windowed error message about missing privileges.
+In that case you can try it again with less files or consider using the command prompt.
+The program works perfectly with thousands of input files on the command line interface.
+Since this issue also happens with drag and drop in other applications, it might not be a limitation of packJPG, but rather a limitation of Windows.

 ## Compiling packJPG